 Tiny You received the W. Turrentine Jackson Prize for the best first book on the history of the American West from the Western History Association, the David J. Weber Prize for the best non-fiction book on southwestern America from the Western History Association, the Armitage-Jameson Prize for the best book in western women’s, gender, and sexuality history from the Coalition of Western Women’s History, and the Caroline Bancroft History Prize for the best book on Western American History from the Denver Public Library.
 Recently, she has spoken about Tiny You and abortion politics to journalists in television, radio, podcast, and print media venues, including PBS Newshour, CBS News, NPR, the New York Times, the Washington Post, The Guardian, and the Associated Press.

-Her teaching and research interests include gender and women in the American West; sexuality, reproduction, and queerness; the Sunbelt; the U.S. after 1945; conservative and right-wing social movements; race and indigeneity; Indian Territory and Oklahoma.
+Her interests include gender and women in the American West; sexuality, reproduction, and queerness; the Sunbelt; the U.S. after 1945; conservative and right-wing social movements; race and indigeneity; Indian Territory and Oklahoma.

 She is the director of the Summer Institute for Teachers of Oklahoma History and the former book review editor for the Journal of Women’s History.
 She received a PhD from the University of Wisconsin and a MA from Utah State University, where she served as an editorial fellow for the Western Historical Quarterly.
 She received her BA from the University of Michigan.